-5.1.3 Risk characterisation
+5.3.3 Risk characterisation

-The Applicant advises that the typical level of ISP in consumer products will be 0.005% (50 ppm), with the maximum concentration for some uses of 0.01% (100 ppm).
-The dietary exposure assessment performed by FSANZ of the 95th percentile exposures for teenagers for Australia and New Zealand produces comparable figures of 0.9 mg/kg bw/day (teenagers aged 13-19 years) and 0.6 mg/kg bw/day (teenagers aged 15-19 years) respectively.
-This conservatively assumes a use level of 100 ppm, that the entire ice cream and edible ices category contains ISP, and that the body weight is 60 kg.
+The Applicant advises that the typical level of ISP in consumer products will be 0.005% (50 ppm), with the maximum concentration for possible future uses of 0.01% (100 ppm).
+The dietary exposure assessment performed by FSANZ of the 95th percentile exposures for teenagers for Australia and New Zealand produces figures of 0.9 mg/kg bw/day (teenagers aged 13-19 years) and 0.6 mg/kg bw/day (teenagers aged 15-19 years) respectively.
+This conservatively assumes a use level of 0.01%, that all ice cream and edible ices contains ISP, and that the body weight is 60 kg.